goldbergyoni/javascript-testing-best-practices/readme.md

 <br/>

-:negative_squared_cross_mark: **Otherwise:** Any refactoring of code mandates searching for all the mocks in the code and updating accordingly.
+❌ **Otherwise:** Any refactoring of code mandates searching for all the mocks in the code and updating accordingly.
 Tests become a burden rather than a helpful friend

 <br/>